BrentDouglas/chainlink/README.md

 is the version of coherence you are installing (which should match the version in [pom.xml](pom.xml).

+Using the build profile `coherence` or the test profiles `tr-coherence` and `re-coherence` will not work if coherence is not installed.

 ## Building

-To build without coherence run `mvn clean install`, if you do want it use `mvn clean install -Pcoherence`
+To build without coherence run `mvn clean install`, if you do want it use `mvn clean install -Pcoherence`.
+`tr-coherence` and `re-coherence` will not work dependencies if coherence is not installed.

 ## Run the tests